CodyTolene/The-Wand-Company-Pip-Boy-3000-Mk-V-Community-Guide/Known Issues/List of common Faults.md

 There is a know issue where trying to remove the motherboard of your device causes a particular component to crack the lcd screen.
-To avoid this you should be extra careful always when trying to remove any components beyony the sd card.
+To avoid this you should be extra careful always when trying to remove any components beyond the sd card.
 In the instance that you break your screen this way or any other way you should contact the wand company for repair or replacement [here](https://www.thewandcompany.com/contact-us/)